bayleedev/promise-princess/readme.md

 ## 🚧 What is in *that* file?

-`.solution.js` - Most exercises have a solution file, you can take a look if you ever get stuck on a problem.

 `./runner.js` and `./src`

-So, sure, you *could* just open this file, there's some neat things in there, but you might run into some spoilers.
+So, sure, you *could* just open these file, there's some neat things in there, but you might run into some spoilers.

 Open at your own learning risk!